shivamgarg7276/graal-spring-native/README.md

 # Install GraalVM with SDKMAN

 Let's install GraalVM with the help of SDKMAN.
-Therefore you need to [have SDKMAN itself installed](https://sdkman.io/install):
+Therefore, you need to [install SDKMAN itself](https://sdkman.io/install):

 ```
 curl -s "https://get.sdkman.io" | bash